AlexPoilrouge/NordVPN-connect/README.md

 ###### Test

-This tool has been tested on '*Archlinux*', with '*GNOME Shell 3.30.2*' and the *'nordvpn' CLI tool version 2.1.0-5*.
+This tool has been tested on '*Archlinux*', with '*GNOME Shell 3.30.2*' and the *'nordvpn' CLI tool version 2.1.0-5*, for all commits before (and including) commit *a0c1b1034e0a8518796e5490a4a8746fa20da506* (revert to this commit if encountering compatibility issues).

+This tool has been tested on '*Archlinux*', with '*GNOME Shell 3.32.0*' and the *'nordvpn' CLI tool version 2.2.0-2*, for later commits.

 ## Help